 Greetings to the Wellington light rail email list.

 (Seeing this heads-up for the first time?
-Probably because of recent contact we made re light rail, trolleybuses, Lets Get Wellington Moving, Congestion Free Wellington, etc – but email me back if you don’t want to get any more.)
+Probably because of contact we made re light rail, urbanism, Lets Get Wellington Moving, etc – but email me back if you don’t want to get any more.)

-These more-or-less fortnightly newsletters appear personally from me, Brent Efford, in my role as the NZ Agent for the Light Rail Transit Association (LRTA).
-No one else is to blame.
-The amount of content depends on the time I have for research and writing.
-These limitations mean a return to a more graphic PDF newsletter format remains 'on hold'.
+These newsletters appear personally from me, Brent Efford, in my role as the NZ Agent for the Light Rail Transit Association (LRTA), just as BCC emails and attachments sent from my computer.
+No hate-spreading Facebook or other so-called ’social’ media involved!
+The amount of content depends on the time I have for research and writing, which is why this one is the first for several weeks.

 Black and red type is my composition, green is copied.